 I will say very little about the movie itself because I do not want to spoil anything.
 While The Revenant is not one of my favorite types of movies, I did enjoy it a lot and I appreciate the beauty of it.
 Of course, the fact that Leonardo DiCaprio is in it is one of the best parts of the movie for me.
 The cast for The Revenant has a few familiar faces in addition to Leo with Tom Hardy, Domhnall Gleeson, & Will Poulter.
 The movie is based on a true story and I found the story fascinating.
 There are some gory moments in the movie and I had to look away from the screen a few times but all in all I really enjoyed the movie.
 Leonardo DiCaprio delivered an incredible performance and I truly believe that he gave one of the best performances of his career.

-The q&a was was very interesting and full of information that gave me a greater appreciation for the movie.
+The q&a was very interesting and full of information that gave me a greater appreciation for the movie.
 Leo shared that what drew him to this project was getting to work with Alejandro.
 Alejandro made the decision to shoot the movie only using natural light.
-This meant that they only filmed from 12:00pm to around 1:30pm everyday.
+This meant that they only filmed from 12:00pm to around 1:30 pm every day.
 They would spend the morning rehearsing to get everything as perfect as possible so that they could make the most of their time when they were able to film.
 The fact that they used natural lighting made the movie visually stunning.

 The Revenant is the film debut for Forrest Goodluck who plays Leonardo DiCaprio’s son in the movie.
 Forrest shared how incredible his first experience was getting to work with Alejandro and Leo.
 The moderator for the q&a, a writer for the LA Times, asked if Forrest even realized how different the making of this movie was compared to others.
 Since Forrest had never worked on a movie being shot on a soundstage he had nothing to compare it to.
 It was so nice to hear how much passion that both Alejandro and the cast had for this project and I think that is shown on the screen.

 These q&a’s are such a treat and are truly a blessing that I am so happy to get to be a part of.
-I enjoy the q&a’s as a movie goer but also as an actress because I get the opportunity to learn the process of how different directors and writers work.
-Listening to Leo and the other actors talk about the craft and their experiences gives me a lot to take away and is an inspiration.
-And the best part is since they do allow for non guild members to rsvp anyone who can get to the LA area has the opportunity to try and attend.
+Listening to Leo and the other actors talk about the craft and their experiences give me a lot to take away and are an inspiration.
+And the best part is since they do allow for nonguild members to rsvp anyone who can get to the LA area has the opportunity to try and attend.
 Yes, you do have to be aware of the screening and rsvp before it fills up but that is where I come in.
-I do my best to stay informed of these events and if you would like information on these screenings in the future please follow me on twitter and be sure to check the upcoming events page here frequently.
+I do my best to stay informed of these events and if you would like information on these screenings in the future please follow me on Twitter and be sure to check the upcoming events page here frequently.
 Twitter is typically where I find out about the screenings and always retweet the information.